Mammon, Tarnished. Black Rock Series, 2010

 Born in 1965 in Pembroke, Wales

-Lives and works in Alton, England
+Lives and works in Hampshire, England

-Each sculpture by Gareth Mason represents a small cosmic explosion.
-Intensely expressive and energetic in character, Mason’s work reflects his eagerness to capture the dynamics and the mysteries of creation.
-Immersed in the transformative power of fire, Mason’s spirit is freed through earth – his artistic medium – and his ceramics acquire a life of their own.
-Indeed, his work undergoes a metamorphic process when Mason first throws them by hand and subsequently manipulates them by firing and glazing, as well as composing of varied materials over a period of up to several years.
 The result in each case is an astounding richness in texture, form, and visual density— work which rewards sustained sttention.
 Unconventional in his approach, Gareth Mason is one of Britain’s most original ceramists.
 He has extensive experience as a teacher and has been featured in a number of exhibitions and publications on contemporary art pottery, including "Things of Beauty Growing": British Studio Pottery at the Yale Center for British Art in New Haven, Connecticut (2017).
 His most recent solo exhibition, Carnul Flux (2020), took place at the Everson Museum of Art, to great acclaim.

 Mason is a Fellow of the Craft Potters Association and Brother of the Art Workers Guild, London.
 A short film about his practice entitled "White" won the Grand Prix at the 2002 Projections d’Argile festival in Montpellier.
 In 2009, he exhibited at the World Ceramic Biennale in Yeoju, Korea.
 Mason held his first solo exhibition, Other Forces, at Jason Jacques Gallery in 2011.